PSANZ David Henderson-Smart Scholarship

 - To attend an international conference to present a paper and visit the laboratory or clinical centre of an internationally renowned researcher.

-- To provide seed funding to assist the development of an independent research project which leads to publication of a peer-reviewed manuscript or to submission of a grant application.
+- To provide seed funding to assist the development of an independent research project which leads to the publication of a peer-reviewed manuscript or to submission of a grant application.
 (Note that the scholarship is not designed to fund the entire project and so the applicant will need to identify other sources of confirmed funding).

 - To assist in paying a stipend or course fee leading to a higher degree in perinatology.
 How the degree relates to perinatology should be clearly specified for the understanding of a multidisciplinary committee.
 The applicant must indicate whether they have applied for any other scholarships or bursaries to cover these fees.